Create Beam Sections from Entities

 Shell beam sections are geometrically defined by segments (grouped inside parts) with thickness assigned to each part.
 Elastic sections can by made of Solid parts as well as Shell parts.

-In the following chapters, whenever we define a Shell part (whether Shell or Elastic config) we fill-in a thickness value for this part.
+In the following sections, whenever we define a Shell part (whether thinwall or Elastic engine) we fill-in a thickness value for this part.

 If entities selected as a source (or intersected by a plane) can return thickness information, it will propagate to the related Shell part (ignored for Solid parts).
 Otherwise, if no thickness can be extracted from source entities, a default thickness is used as defined in File > Preferences > Meshing > Advanced > Beamsection default thickness.